-We use commercial computer aided design (CAD) software in connection with engineering and designing our products.
+We use commercial computer aided design (CAD) and finite element analysis (FEA) software in connection with engineering and designing our products.
 This software allows us to integrate our proprietary manufacturing and production data with our design technology, enabling our engineering department to leverage our previous manufacturing and test results to predict the performance characteristics of new product designs and product improvements.
 For general business purposes, we use commercially available software for financial, distribution, manufacturing, customer relationships and payroll management.